OBJECTIVE OF GUIDELINES ON CORPORATE GOVERNANCE:

 1. Audit Committee:

-The Company shall have in place an Audit Committee of the Company constituted in accordance with the provisions of the Section 177 of the Companies Act, 2013 and the Rules framed there under and applicable provisions of the RBI Directions.
-The Audit Committee’s constitution and functioning shall be in compliance with the provisions of the Companies Act, 2013.
+The Company shall have in place Audit Committee of the Company constituted in accordance with the provisions of the Section 177 of the Companies Act, 2013 read with Rules framed there under, Regulation 18 of LODR and applicable provisions of the RBI Directions.
+The Audit Committee’s constitution and functioning shall be in compliance with the provisions of the Companies Act, 2013 and LODR.

-The Audit Committee of the Company shall be constituted as per the provisions of Section 177 of the Companies Act, 2013 and rules made thereunder.
+The Audit Committee of the Company shall be constituted as per the provisions of Section 177 of the Companies Act, 2013 read with rules made thereunder and Regulation 18 of LODR.
 They shall meet all applicable legal requirements with respect to independence, financial literacy, accounting or related financial expertise, etc. The members of the Audit Committee shall be appointed by the Board of Directors.

 Role of Audit Committee: